How to be a site guide

 A Site Guide is an experienced SchemingMind user, who helps new members of the site learn the ropes at SchemingMind.
 The main activity of the Site Guide is playing Welcome Games - the first game that every new member will play.
 There is a small reward for playing those games; if the new player decides to pay for full membership, the person who played the Welcome Game against him gets two extra months of full membership.

-Amount of received Welcome Games depends on the number of new users, their nationality (the system tries to assign guides who speak the language of new member) and the number of other Site Guides.
+The amount of allocated welcome games depends on the number of new users, their nationality (the system tries to assign guides who speak the language of new member) and the number of other Site Guides.
 Also, you are only considered, if you are active at the moment (currently this means playing at least 10 moves during the previous week) and experienced at the site (currently this means being a member for at least 3 months).
-See WelcomeGameAllocation if you are interested in details.

-There is also another method of starting Welcome Game - if you invite some friend using My Games/Invite Friend option, you will play the Welcome Game against him, whether you are a Site Guide, or not.
+There is also another method of starting Welcome Game - if you invite some friend using My Games/Invite Friend option, you will play a welcome game against him, whether you are a Site Guide, or not.

 Welcome Games are games of normal chess, played with standard (30+1) clock.

-New player is always playing white, while site guide is always having black.
+The new player is always allocated white, while site guide is always allocated black.
 The reason for such allocation is that the new player has something to do when they first log on.

-Welcome Games are rated (in particular, they help new player to start getting the rating), but they do not impact site guide rating too much (new player has very high RD, see page about rating for details).
+Welcome Games are rated (in particular, they help new player to start getting the rating), but they do not impact site guide rating too much (the new player has very high RD).

 There are two main purposes of the Welcome Games: